 - If an inquiry indicates the contract should be modified, issue an addendum.
 Before publicly posting any referrals to the addendum, issue it.
 When an addendum is issued in response to an inquiry, post “Per Addendum No.--, dated ___” as the inquiry response.
 The district office engineer must notify the DES-OE as soon as possible of addenda proposed or under consideration.
 Responses to inquiries, whether made orally or in writing, do not become part of or change the contract.
 However, they may be used in defending Caltrans or the contractor’s position in a dispute when the industry has been given related knowledge before bidding.

 - Rarely respond with “Please bid per the current contract documents.”
 However, such responses may be appropriate, depending on the scope of the particular issue, the timing of the bidder inquiry, and other factors.

 - It may be impractical to post responses to certain inquiries submitted too close to the bid opening date.
 Although you should aggressively pursue the investigation of all bidder inquiries, Caltrans may consider the particular circumstances and waive posting a response, if warranted.

 - Post all responses, including “Please bid per the current contract documents” responses.

 Before bid opening, bidders may know only the total allocated funds available on a specific project.
 This information is available for Minor A and major projects.
-The weekly advertisement for bid listing provides the information either in hard-copy form or on the internet:
+The weekly advertisement for bid listing provides the information either in hard-copy form or on the Contractor's Corner web page: